StokicDusan/DiffBits/README.md

 [![LinkedIn][linkedin-shield]][linkedin-url]

 # Welcome to DiffBits
+Script for labelling differences in bits.
-Script Inspire by Samy Kamkar's "DiffBits" software
+Inspire by Samy Kamkar's "DiffBits" software.

 ## What does the script do?
 The script prints bits from a passed file with highlighted bits that match in all bit strings.
 Bits should be stored as a string in a textual file.